CHI - VCE

 What is the cheapest Chicago to Venice Marco Polo Airport flight route?

-Our data shows that the cheapest route for a return flight from Chicago to Venice Marco Polo Airport cost $668 and was between Chicago O'Hare Intl Airport (ORD) and Venice Marco Polo Airport (VCE).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is $668.
+The cheapest return flight from Chicago to Venice Marco Polo Airport costs $668 on the route between Chicago O'Hare Intl Airport (ORD) and Venice Marco Polo Airport (VCE).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Chicago to Venice?